KCLPhysics/CodeOfConduct/index.md

 ### 4.4 Resolutions

 The CoC committee will seek to agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus and deadlocks for over a week, Dr Whitaker, as lead investigator of the King's Physics Github community, will break the tie.
+If the committee cannot reach consensus and deadlocks for over a week, Mohamed Ali Al-Badri, as lead investigator of the King's Physics Github community, will break the tie.
-If Dr Whitaker is unable to take part in the discussion due to a conflict of interest, Dr Ben Murton, as an external member of the CoC committee, will make the decision.
+If Mohamed Ali al-Badri is unable to take part in the discussion due to a conflict of interest, Dr Paul Le Long, as an external member of the CoC committee, will make the decision.

 Possible responses may include: